Celebrating 100 Years of DTS

 DTS today

-Now that DTS has been all-in on Logos for several years, they’re looking to the future.
+Now that DTS has been all-in with Logos for several years, they’re looking to the future.
 “We’re very mission-driven,” President Yarbrough says, “but we’re all about experimentation and asking, ‘Are there new ways we can carry out our mission?’”

 —Mark Yarbrough, President of Dallas Theological Seminary